Fandango: Classical music

 The form of fandango has been used by many European composers, and often included in stage and instrumental works.
 Notable examples include J. P. Rameau's "Les trois mains" (in "Nouvelles suites de pièces de clavecin", ca. 1729–30); Fandango forms #19 in the part 2 of Gluck's ballet Don Juan (1761); in the third-act finale of Mozart's opera The Marriage of Figaro (1786); in the finale of Luigi Boccherini's String Quartet Op.
 40 No. 2 (1798) and Guitar Quintet G.448; Antonio Soler's Fandango for harpsichord; and the finale of Rimsky-Korsakov's Capriccio Espagnol.
 Luis de Freitas Branco's third movement of his "Suite Alentejana No. 1" is inspired on the fandango of the regions of Alentejo and Ribatejo of Portugal.
+Camille Saint-Saëns' "Danse Macabre" also follows the rhythm of the fandango.
+In the 21st century, Italian composer Carlotta Ferrari has written several Fandangos; particularly, her 2020 "Fandango RPS" uses the Restarting Pitch Space harmony system.

-Italian composer Domenico Scarlatti, who was influenced by Iberian folk music, had several passages reminiscents of fandango, such as in his keyboard sonata K. 492 (1756) which has been called "Fandango portugués".
+Italian composer Domenico Scarlatti, who was influenced by Iberian folk music, had several passages reminiscent of fandango, such as in his keyboard sonata K. 492 (1756) which has been called "Fandango portugués".
 The piece "Fandango del Sigr.
 Escarlate" has been attributed to him, but some scholars dispute this claim and its similarity to fandangos.

-The Spanish form of fandango is given by Dohrn in the Neue Zeitschrift f.
-Music.
+The Spanish form of fandango is given by Dohrn in the Neue Zeitschrift für Musik.